Death and Dependency Claims

 The grief you feel following the death of your loved one can also result in your suffering from mental injury that is more than normal grief.
-This is called nervous shock and is also compensable, but it is a claim that can be made in addition to a dependency claim.
+This is called nervous shock and is also compensable, and is a claim that can be made in addition to a dependency claim.

 If you have lost a loved one in an accident or incident, then we can provide you with some initial guidance and advice about your rights to make a dependency and nervous shock claim.

 Dependency compensation claims can include compensation for:

 • Wage losses up to anticipated retirement, if the deceased was an income provider;

 • The financial cost of domestic services the deceased performed such as cleaning, laundry, gardening, personal care, car and house maintenance.